dgvncsz0f/rpmctl/README.rst

 TODO
 ====

+  * write the man page;
   * write a YUM plugin, for 2 reasons:
-    1) make it easier to use as YUM is usually available in rhel machines;
+    1. make it easier to use as YUM is usually available in rhel machines;
-    2) to work around the fact that the RPM database contains only headers.
+    2. to work around the fact that the RPM database contains only headers.
 By writing such a plugin, rpmctl might get access to the payload, without the need to cache the file locally;
   * change parser interface to use a data source instead of receiving a file